floragunncom/search-guard-docs/_troubleshooting/kibana_troubleshooting.md

 ## Cookies not readable

 In case the Search Guard cookies are not readable anymore, e.g. if you changed the encryption key, simply delete them.
-The plugin uses three cookies:
+The plugin uses these cookies:

 * searchguard_authentication: Stores the users login credentials.
 * searchguard_tenant: Stores the currently selected tenant.